strauberly/tons-of-tacos-v1.2/DEV-JOURNAL.md

 ---

+-- 4 Jul 2023 --

+- mark order ready and mark order closed refactored to return order dto.
+- Moving onto daily sales.
+Dto to be created, returned and verified.
+Test will include marking two orders ready and closed in order to test calculations.

+### To all that remains of freedom and liberty.

+---

 -- 3 Jul 2023 --

 - Negative test case for attempt to close an order with an invalid order id complete.
 - Negative test case for attempt to close an order before the order has been marked ready complete.

+---

 -- 2 Jul 2023 --